leeluca/seon/docs/web-architecture.md

 ## Principles

-- Local-first first: client DB is source of truth; sync is optional and recoverable.
+- Local-first: client DB is source of truth; sync is optional and recoverable.
 - Feature-first ownership: UI, routes, hooks, and feature logic live together.
 - Separation of concerns: data/domain is side-effect free; UI handles toasts/navigation.
 - Explicit public surfaces: barrels only export what is meant to be shared.